Table of Contents

 Alternatively, residential proxies are a type of proxy that allows users to use real residential IPs of devices that have access to the internet like computers, mobile phones, printers, etc.

-Residential proxy IPs are privately-owned IPs assigned by Internet Service Providers.
-Most websites see them as legit requests from real users, so they are nearly impossible to detect.
+Internet service providers assign residential proxy IPs as privately owned IPs.
+Most websites see them as legitimate requests from real users, so they are nearly impossible to detect.
 This mitigates the need for excessive scrutiny.

 Pros and Cons Of Residential Proxies